-This seasonal water park (normally open from mid-April to September) sits opposite Weston-super-Mare seafront.
+This seasonal water park (normally open from mid-April to September) sits on Weston-super-Mare seafront next to a large play area.
 Kiddos will love the aquatic playground with sprinklers, fountains and sprays triggered by sensors and buttons.

 Expect shrieks of delight as little ones try and dodge the rain shower.
-Located next to Melrose Car Park just over the road from Marine Lake and Knightstone Island.
+Located next to Melrose Car Park.

 Victoria Park Splash Pad, Cardiff